Thailand arrests 10 Russians who ran sex training course in Pattaya

 Lesley, whose real name is Alexander Kirillov, according to Thai police, is not registered as a presidential candidate with the Russian Central Election Commission, however.

-"We charged all 10 instructors with overstaying," he added.
+"We charged all 10 instructors with working without permission," he added.
 "They came to teach sex education to their fellow countrymen … but the course itself is not illegal."

 Police said representatives of Russia’s embassy in Bangkok had arrived in Pattaya to assist the men.